-You can update a workload cluster by changing the virtual machine class used to host the cluster nodes.
+You can update a TKG Service cluster by changing the virtual machine class used to host the cluster nodes.

-You can initiate a rolling update of a TKG 2.0 cluster by changing the VirtualMachineClass
+You can initiate a rolling update of a TKG Service cluster by editing the

-definition.
-New nodes based on the changed class will be rolled out and the old nodes are spun down.
+command.
+New nodes based on the changed class are rolled out and the old nodes are spun down.

 Prerequisites